Running with FrankenPHP

 - Uncomment the

 auto_https offandservers { trusted_proxies … }block at the top —Caddyfile.exampleships it commented and ready for this case.
-Adjust the trusted-proxies CIDR if the reverse proxy lives on a different host. - Bind the site block to a loopback port — change
+Adjust the trusted-proxies CIDR if the reverse proxy lives on a different host. - Bind the site block to a local port — change

 localhost {to:8001 {and addbind 127.0.0.1as the first line inside the block.
 Everything else inside the site block stays as-is.